AaltoSciComp/scicomp-docs/aalto/aaltostorage.rst

 ~~~~~~~~~~~~~

 This table lists all available options, including those not managed by
-CSIT.
+departments.
 In general, **project** is for most research data that requires
 good backups.
 For big data, use **scratch**.
 Request **separate
 projects** when needed to keep things organized.INLINE